ItsWaferz/ItsWaferz/README.md

 # 💫 About Me:
 Hey there!
 I’m a student at UBB studying Information Engineering, passionate about tech and everything related to programming.
 I enjoy experimenting with different languages and learning new things along the way.
-I work with C++, Java, Python, and I also feel at home with web technologies like HTML, CSS, JavaScript, and SQL.<br><br>On my GitHub, you’ll find projects I work on during my free time or for university.
+I work with C++, Java, Python, and I also feel at home with web technologies like HTML, CSS, JavaScript, and SQL and have recently started working with Xcode.<br><br>On my GitHub, you’ll find projects I work on during my free time or for university.
 I love solving problems, exploring new technologies, and constantly improving my skills.<br><br>If you’ve made it to my profile, welcome!
 Feel free to check out what I’ve been working on, and who knows—maybe we’ll build something cool together. 🚀

 ## 🌐 Socials: